minhadona/kafka_studies/kafka/README.md

 ```
 - ./ is used to execute a shell script
 - kafka-topics.sh is one of the native shell scripts inside kafka files (that can be used for a bunch of things)
-- bootstrap-server's parameter is the kafka broker address, where the topic will be created. it has to be externally reachable if you are contacting the broker from out of this container, that's why we used localhost:9093 and not kafka-server:9092. but, since we're interacting from inside the broker specifically now, the command will work with both addresses. give it a try :)
+- bootstrap-server's parameter is the kafka broker address, where the topic will be created. it has to be externally reachable if you are contacting the broker from out of this container, that's why we used localhost:9093 and not kafka-server:9092. but, since we're interacting from inside the broker specifically now, **the command will work with both addresses**. give it a try :)

+## Are you listening ?

+now we set an ear to LIVE listen the messages, before screaming out loud.from this same terminal